No fatalities

-A postflight inspection of the N253HP revealed substantial damage to the empennage, the tail boom, and the main rotor system.
-The pilot stated that there were no mechanical failures or malfunctions involving the engine or airframe prior to the impact that would have prevented normal operation.
+A postflight inspection revealed substantial damage to the main rotor system, the tail boom, and the empennage.
+The pilot reported that there were no pre-impact mechanical failures or malfunctions with the airframe or engine that would have precluded normal operation.

 Contributing factors